 Speaker 2: (00:13)

-Pears very similar in, in nutritional value as an Apple.
-So again, it has packed in uh, soluble fiber, so it’s, uh, it’s good for that.
-Uh, it’s full of antioxidant.
+Pears are very similar in nutritional value as an apple.
+So again, it has packed in soluble fiber, so it’s good for that.
+It’s full of antioxidant.
 It does have some vitamin C in it.
 Does have magnesium and potassium in it.
-But again, very similar, similar to apples with the, the soluble fiber in it.
+But again, very similar, similar to apples with the soluble fiber in it.
 So it’s good for digestion.

 Speaker 1: (00:42)

 Does that lead to anticancer properties like you get from an Apple?

 Yes, exactly.
 Very similar.
 They’re both Asian fruits and so, very similar in nature as an apple.

 And , and so with the pear because of the magnesium and calcium that can be used for relaxing the muscles, maybe getting the body and mind prepared for restful sleep.

 Speaker 2: (01:08)

 Exactly, exactly.
 You know, people think of it as a little lower on the glycemic index than say a banana.
 So it would be, if you’re looking for a lower fructose or lower glycemic index fruit, how fast it gets converted into sugar pears would be a good one.